Mm, smell that crisp, autumn air? There’s a certain tanginess to it, a welcome relief from the mugginess of summer.

 The birds, too, love this place.
 From the geese that nest nearby to the ducks and an occasional crane, there is plenty of wildlife to spot.
 The little songbirds that live here are always ready with a cheery tune, and in the early mornings, their clear notes carry across the water to serenade students and walkers hurrying past.
 In the evening, their songs are softer, as though they are hushing the world for a good rest.

 And then, of course, there are the trees.
-Some spots you walk through have a cathedral feeling, branches arching overhead for dozens of feet.
+Some spots you walk through have a cathedral feeling, with branches arching overhead for dozens of feet.
 It is cool, shaded, and rustling with color.
 Vibrant red Virginia Creeper wraps around tall trunks and gives a splash of contrast.
 Then the trees slowly start to turn, first, a small branch becoming gold here, then more.
 One leaf decides to take the plunge, and then the world is full of rustling, crunching bits of autumn.
 It is the perfect place for a fall walk in Fort Wayne.